 Few, if any, individual public officials have played a more significant role in the life of the Humphrey School than Walter Mondale, in part because of his long friendship with Hubert Humphrey, also a Minnesota Democrat who served as a U.S. senator and vice president.

 “We were very close, like father and son, especially in the early years,” Mondale said of Humphrey in a 2018 interview.
 “I started helping him and we kept it going for 50 years.
 We served in the Senate together.
-Then he served as vice president [1965-1969], and I served as vice president.
+He served as vice president [1965-1969], and I served as vice president.
 Although we had different personalities, we were able to work together and did.
 The record that we established set the pace for reform—Medicare, Medicaid, quality education, environmental protection, the elements of modern progressive life—we were there working on those issues together.”

 After Humphrey was diagnosed with terminal cancer in 1977, he consulted with a small group of friends, including Walter Mondale, about what kind of memorial he wanted as a remembrance of his public service.